Beves of Hamtoun (poem): Manuscripts

-S: London, British Library MS. Egerton 2862 (Sutherland MS./Trentham MS.).
-Date late fourteenth century or fifteenth century.

-N: Naples, Biblioteca Nazionale MS. XIII.B.29.
-Date 1450s.

-E: Cambridge, Gonville and Caius College MS. 175/96.
-Date 1450-1475.
-Contains only about a third of Beves.

-T: Cambridge, Trinity College MS. O.2.13.
-Date mid- to late fifteenth century.
-A fragment containing 245 lines of Beves.

-B: Oxford, Bodleian MS. Eng.
-Poet.
-D.208.
-Date mid- to late fifteenth century.
-Two short fragments.

-M: Manchester, Chetham's Library MS. 8009.
-Date c.
-1470–1480.

-C: Cambridge, Cambridge University Library MS. Ff.2.38.
-Date late fifteenth or early sixteenth century.
-Reproduced in Cambridge University Library MS. Ff.2.38, introd. by Frances McSparran and P. R. Robinson (London: Scolar Press, 1979).
+Beves exists in an unusually large number of manuscripts and early printed editions, demonstrating the enormous popularity of the romance.
+The surviving manuscripts are:

 The manuscripts and printed editions show the story in at least four appreciably different versions, represented by A, by C, by S and N, and lastly by the early printed editions.
 None of them is clearly closer to the lost original Middle English version than the others.
 This complicated textual transmission makes the editing of Beves notoriously difficult.